Financial-Times/o-gallery/README.md

 If requesting the CSS from the build service, silent mode will automatically be switched off.

-In silent mode, instead of the CSS classes listed below, there will be SASS placeholders using the same name: e.g. `%o-gallery` instead of an `.o-gallery` selector.
-These placeholders can then be `@extend`ed into selectors of your choice.
+In silent mode, instead of the CSS classes listed below, use the [mixins documented here](sassdoc.webservices.ft.com/v1/sassdoc/o-gallery).

 ## Themes